oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ###### Figure 3-1 -- JADN Type Definition Components
 ![Figure 3-1 -- JADN Concepts](images/JADN-Type-Definitions.drawio.png)

-A JADN schema in its native form is a JSON document containing an object labeled "info" and an array labeled "types".
+A JADN schema in its native form is a JSON document containing an optional object labeled "info" and an array labeled "types".

 * The "info" object contains metadata about